 What’s important is that the consistency change doesn’t matter that much in some recipes.
 That means the frozen and thawed cream cheese should work quite well in recipes where it’s stirred in with other ingredients, but probably won’t be that tasty when used as a sandwich spread.

 Also, how this dairy product turns out after thawing depends on its quality, initial consistency, and ingredients.
-All in all, it’s best if you try to freeze it yourself and see how it works in your favorite recipes.

 When it comes to how you should go about freezing cream cheese, there are a couple of options.
 If the package is unopened, usually you can just chuck it into the freezer.